daggerok/spring-data-jdbc-examples/ddd/README.md

 ## NOTE: this is not a really event sourced app

-Aggregate Root is something we may update and due to DDD it can emit (Domain Eventsourced) events on different operations (so called Commands)...
+Aggregate Root is something we may update and due to DDD it can emit (Domain Eventsourced) events on different operations (so called commands)...

 ## 1